-- "Initializing a Servlet" on page 9-2
+- Section 9.1, "Initializing a Servlet"

-- "Providing an HTTP Response" on page 9-4
+- Section 9.2, "Providing an HTTP Response"

-- "Retrieving Client Input" on page 9-6
+- Section 9.3, "Retrieving Client Input"

-- "Using Cookies in a Servlet" on page 9-11
+- Section 9.5, "Using Cookies in a Servlet"

-- "Response Caching" on page 9-14
+- Section 9.6, "Response Caching"

-- "Using WebLogic Services from an HTTP Servlet"
+- Section 9.7, "Using WebLogic Services from an HTTP Servlet"

-- "Accessing Databases" on page 9-16
+- Section 9.8, "Accessing Databases"

-- "Threading Issues in HTTP Servlets" on page 9-17
+- Section 9.9, "Threading Issues in HTTP Servlets"

-- "Dispatching Requests to Another Resource" on page 9-17
+- Section 9.10, "Dispatching Requests to Another Resource"

-- "Proxying Requests to Another Web Server" on page 9-20
+- Section 9.11, "Proxying Requests to Another Web Server"

-- "Clustering Servlets" on page 9-23
+- Section 9.12, "Clustering Servlets"

-- "Referencing a Servlet in a Web Application" on page 9-24
+- Section 9.13, "Referencing a Servlet in a Web Application"

-- "URL Pattern Matching" on page 9-24
+- Section 9.14, "URL Pattern Matching"

-- "The SimpleApacheURLMatchMap Utility" on page 9-25
+- Section 9.15, "The SimpleApacheURLMatchMap Utility"

-- "A Future Response Model for HTTP Servlets" on page 9-25
+- Section 9.16, "A Future Response Model for HTTP Servlets"

-Initializing a Servlet
+9.1 Initializing a Servlet

 Normally, WebLogic Server initializes a servlet when the first request is made for the servlet.
 Subsequently, if the servlet is modified, the destroy() method is called on the existing version of the servlet.
 Then, after a request is made for the modified servlet, the init() method of the modified servlet is executed.
-For more information, see "Servlet Best Practices" on page C-1.
+For more information, see Section C.2, "Servlet Best Practices".

 When a servlet is initialized, WebLogic Server executes the init() method of the servlet.
 Once the servlet is initialized, it is not initialized again until you restart WebLogic Server or modify the servlet code.
 If you choose to override the init() method, your servlet can perform certain tasks, such as establishing database connections, when the servlet is initialized.
-(See "Overriding the init() Method" on page 9-3.)
+(See Section 9.1.2, "Overriding the init() Method".)

-Initializing a Servlet when WebLogic Server Starts
+9.1.1 Initializing a Servlet when WebLogic Server Starts

 Rather than having WebLogic Server initialize a servlet when the first request is made for it, you can first configure WebLogic Server to initialize a servlet when the server starts.
-You do this by specifying the servlet class in the load-on-startup element in the J2EE standard Web Application deployment descriptor, web.xml.
+You do this by specifying the servlet class in the load-on-startup element in the J2EE standard Web application deployment descriptor, web.xml.
 The order in which resources within a Web application are initialized is as follows:

-- 1. ServletContextListeners-the contextCreated() callback for ServletContextListeners registered for this Web application. - 2.
-ServletFilters init() method. - 3.
-Servlet init() method, marked as load-on-startup in web.xml.
+- ServletContextListeners-the contextCreated() callback for ServletContextListeners registered for this Web application. - ServletFilters init() method. - Servlet init() method, marked as load-on-startup in web.xml.

-You can pass parameters to an HTTP servlet during initialization by defining these parameters in the Web Application containing the servlet.
+You can pass parameters to an HTTP servlet during initialization by defining these parameters in the Web application containing the servlet.
 You can use these parameters to pass values to your servlet every time the servlet is initialized without having to rewrite the servlet.

-For example, the following entries in the J2EE standard Web Application deployment descriptor, web.xml, define two initialization parameters: greeting, which has a value of Welcome and person, which has a value of WebLogic Developer.
+For example, the following entries in the J2EE standard Web application deployment descriptor, web.xml, define two initialization parameters: greeting, which has a value of Welcome and person, which has a value of WebLogic Developer.